Line-of-Sight Pursuit in Monotone and Scallop Polygons: Introduction

+In recent years, researchers have studied polygonal pursuit-evasion with sensing limitations.
+For example, Bopardikar, Bullo and Hespanha considered a pursuer with a limited sensing distance.\cite{bopardikar} Guibas et al.~introduced pursuit using line-of-sight visibility, where capture is equivalent to detection: the evader is captured as soon as he is visible.\cite{guibas} Stiffler and O'Kane determine when $m$ line-of-sight pursuers have a winning detection strategy in a polygonal environment.\cite{stiffler+okane} Using the more restrictive colocation capture condition, Noori and Isler proved that a single line-of-sight pursuer is successful in monotone polygons.\cite{noori+isler} Herein, we add to the study of line-of-sight pursuit by resolving co-location capture in strictly sweepable polygons.
+We consider agents with equal speeds, but others researcher have studied pursuit-evasion in polygonal environment with various movement constraints.
+For example, Tovar and LaValle show that for any polygonal environment, there exists a speed ratio such that a line-of-sight pursuer can achieve detection capture.\cite{tovar+lavalle}

-Meanwhile, combinatorics researchers have devoted intense scrutiny to pursuit-evasion on graphs, where it is known as the game of cops and robbers.
-This graph game was introduced in the 1980's \cite{quilliot, nowakowski+winkler}.
-For an overview of pursuit-evasion on graphs, see the monograph \cite{bonato+nowakowski}.
-More recently, topologists have gotten into the game, characterizing capture strategies for spaces with various curvature conditions \cite{abg1, abg2}.
-There has certainly been cross-pollination between these traditions.
-For example, the analog of the classic Aigner and Fromme result that three cops can always capture a robber on a planar graph \cite{aigner+fromme} was recently proven to hold for the polygonal setting by Bhaudauria et al. \cite{bhadauria+klein+isler+suri}, and further generalized to a class of compact two-dimensional domains by Beveridge and Cai \cite{beveridge+cai}.
+Meanwhile, combinatorics researchers have devoted intense scrutiny to pursuit-evasion on graphs over the past four decades.
+Parsons introduced the graph searching variant, where the evader is invisible to the pursuers.\cite{parsons} The full visibility case, known as the game of cops and robbers, was was introduced by Quillot and independently by Nowakowski and Winkler.\cite{quilliot,nowakowski+winkler} For an overview of pursuit-evasion on graphs, see the monograph by Bonato and Nowakowski.\cite{bonato+nowakowski} More recently, topologists have characterized capture strategies for spaces with various curvature conditions.\cite{abg1,abg2} There has certainly been cross-pollination between these traditions.
+For example, the analog of the classic Aigner and Fromme\cite{aigner+fromme} result that three cops can always capture a robber on a planar graph was recently proven to hold for the polygonal setting by Bhaudauria et al.\cite{bhadauria+klein+isler+suri} and further generalized to a class of compact two-dimensional domains by Beveridge and Cai.\cite{beveridge+cai}